 5. Infrastructure EC Amount

-Broadband "Last Mile" projects 5.19 Included in "Other" below
+Broadband "Last Mile" projects 5.19 \$163,367,473.37

 Broadband: IIJA Match 5.20 N/A at this time

-Broadband: Other projects 5.21 \$275,000,000
+Broadband: Other projects 5.21 N/A

 Performance management is achieved through Montana's hiring of consulting firms to work with the state in tandem to assess the current broadband infrastructure, assist with the development of program criteria, awards, and monitoring over the full duration of the ARPA performance period requirements.
-CTC Technology & Energy has been hired as the main consulting firm technical expertise and infrastructure monitoring.
+CTC Technology & Energy was hired as the main consulting firm for technical expertise and infrastructure monitoring with two subcontracted partners (McKinsey & Company for strategy baseline; Summit Consulting for additional public engagement).